• Skip to primary navigation

 • Gula Melaka / palm sugar - chop into fine pieces or grate with a cheese grater.

-• The gula Melaka in this pandan gula Melaka cookies is only for garnish and you can totally exclude it if you wish so.
+• The gula Melaka in this pandan gula Melaka cookies is optional and you can totally exclude it if you wish so.
 You can leave the cookies plain without any gula Melaka topping.
-Alternatively, you can replace with dark brown sugar or decorate the with sprinkles or even toasted coconut instead..
+Alternatively, you can replace with dark brown sugar or decorate the with sprinkles or even toasted coconut instead.

 • Fresh grated coconut in the cookie dough can be replaced with unsweetened coconut flakes but process them into finely grated form before using.
 Desiccated coconut (in dry form) will not work for this recipe.